Davidosky007/Js_todo_app/README.md

 # Js_todo_app

-A JavaScript todo app built with webpack using DOM manipulations
+A JavaScript todo app built with webpack while using DOM manipulations

 ## Description